Baraat Series: Development and production

 After the success of Azar Ki Ayegi Baraat, Evernew Productions produced its sequel Dolly Ki Ayegi Baraat.
 This time Vasay Chaudhry was the co-writer with Bushra Ansari.
 It was the first time that Vasay had written a script for any series.
 The character of Sila was replaced by Ayesha Omar in this series.

 In August 2018, news came out that Bushra Ansari had offered to write the script of the next season of the series.

 Spinoff

 Mrs. Chaudhary Ka Tarka

 In Ramadan 2021, the channel launched a cooking show featuring the character of Saima Chaudhry as a host, inviting the characters from the series as guests in each episode.
-The show was produced by Humayun Saeed, Hassaan Azhar, and Shehzad Nasib and was directed b"y Nadeem Baig.
+The show was produced by Humayun Saeed, Hassaan Azhar, and Shehzad Nasib and was directed by Nadeem Baig.
 The executive producers of the show are Nadeem Baig and Irfan Malik.
 It was aired in the afternoon having 20-minute episodes.